mal2ai/certificate-verification-system-using-blockchain---laravel-react/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Follow the steps below to set up the project on your local machine and ensure all necessary dependencies are installed for smooth operation.

 ### Prerequisites